metagenomics/submg/docs/tutorial.md

 See the [samples](#samples) section regarding the 'geographic location (country and/or sea)' field.
 Should this be a co-assembly based on samples from different locations, you can enter "not applicable".

-Since we chose the `--known_coverage` option in the beginning, we now have to provide a depth of coverage value for our assembly.
+Since we chose the `--known-coverage` option in the beginning, we now have to provide a depth of coverage value for our assembly.

 ```
 ASSEMBLY: